dgamma3/ResourcesForCompetencies/Competencies/Team-Building.md

 ## Level 1

+Collaborates as a member of a team

 ### What it looks like
+- Clearly understands the goals of the team as well as the roles and responsibilities of each team member
+- Shares information with team members about actions or proposed changes that will affect them
+- Pitches in and works with others, in unusual circumstances or when necessary to get thejob done
+- Willingly accepts and quickly adapts to an assigned role as a member of a large or small team

 ### Resources
 - Watch [Pluralsight - Working on a Team](https://app.pluralsight.com/library/courses/working-on-a-team/table-of-contents)

 ## Level 2

+Values others and solicits input

 ### What it looks like
 - Proactively listens to, considers and embraces diverse ideas and styles